 It’s not enough to reinvent the planes and the lounges and the ticket counters.
 You also have to reinvent the people.
 Yesterday afternoon Alaska Airlines held an official event to showcase the new uniforms designed by Luly Yang, a Seattle fashion designer whose work you might have seen when passing by the Fairmont Olympic hotel downtown.
 (Even I’ll admit she has some amazing dresses.)

-I am not a very fashionable person, but when I saw the new uniforms for Alaska employees I thought, “This is a company that’s not afraid to have a little fun.”
+I am not a very fashionable person, but when I saw that Alaska was working with this custom business uniform supplier I thought, “This is a company that’s not afraid to have a little fun.”
 Starting Monday, employees will get to try them on as final decisions are made about fabrics and patterns.

 You’re probably most interested in the flight attendants, and they definitely win the “cool” award.
 I found the mix of colors a little jarring, in the sense that no one would ever mistake these for regular clothes.
 Male flight attendants sported blue pants, grey blazers, and brown shoes, while the women’s dress is grey and blue with a white stripe down the front.
 You can tell it’s a uniform.
 On the other hand, the mix of colors walks up to the boundary of good taste and stays on the right side.
 Looking for the perfect women’s Tops and Tunics?
 Check out this LNO Greek’s Delta Sigma Theta apparel shop here for more info!